Wizball: GameplayWizball is set in the once colourful realms of Wizworld, where the evil Zark has stolen all the colour, making it dull and grey. It is up to Wiz and his cat Nifta to restore it to its former brilliance as Wizball and Catellite.Wizball is a scrolling shooter inspired by Gradius with an additional collection dynamic. It is a horizontally scrolling game taking place over eight levels, which involves navigating around a landscape and shooting at sprites. However, the aim of the game is to collect droplets of coloured paint to colour the level. Each level starts off as monochromatic, drawn in three shades of grey, and needs three colours (red, blue, and green) to be collected to complete it. The player, a wizard who has taken the form of a green ball, can navigate between the levels through portals. Initially, the wizard only has access to the first three levels, but completing levels gains access to further levels. Each level has bouncing spheres of different colours, and shooting them releases droplets, which may be collected. Each level needs a different colour to be added, which can be composed by collecting enough quantities of the correct colours. On later levels, the spheres of paint start shooting bullets, adding to the challenge.

-The wizard himself is not capable of collecting paint droplets, and is initially capable of very limited movement, bouncing up and down at a fixed rate, with the player only controlling a speed of rotation, and thus how fast it will move horizontally after next touching the ground.
-Collecting pearls (which appear when certain types enemies have been shot) gives the player tokens which can be used to "buy" enhancements, such as greater control over movement and improved firepower.
+The wizard himself cannot collect paint droplets, and is initially only capable of very limited movement.
+The wizard bounces up and down at a fixed rate, with the player only controlling a speed of rotation, and thus how fast it will move horizontally after touching the ground.
+Collecting pearls (which appear when certain types of enemies have been shot) gives the player tokens that can be used to "buy" enhancements, such as greater control over movement and improved firepower.
 It also allows the option to summon the companion known as Catellite.
-Catellite (ostensibly the wizard's cat) which is also spherical in form normally follows the wizard, but it can also be moved independently by holding down the fire button whilst moving the joystick (which meanwhile renders the wizard uncontrollable).
+Catellite (ostensibly the wizard's cat) that is also spherical in form normally follows the wizard, but it can also be moved independently by holding down the fire button whilst moving the joystick (which meanwhile renders the wizard uncontrollable).
 Only Catellite is capable of collecting paint droplets and the player has to use it to do so.
 In the two-player co-op mode, Catellite is controlled by the second player.

 Development

 The music in the Commodore 64 version was composed by Martin Galway, with input from Jon Hare and Chris Yates.

-In an interview from 1987 the developers said that development of Wizball was originally started before their previously launched shooter Parallax, but that it was put on hold since they managed to code the parallax scrolling routine used in that game.
-They also said that they were trying to present new concepts in a familiar way, also that they wanted a company to release it that could give it "a bit of hype".
+In an interview from 1987, the developers said development of Wizball was originally started before their previously launched shooter Parallax, but it was put on hold since they managed to code the parallax scrolling routine used in that game.
+They also said they were trying to present new concepts in a familiar way, and they wanted a company to release it that could give it "a bit of hype".

-In a more recent interview with Retro Gamer, Jon Hare said that the idea began as a Nemesis inspired shooter and that it began with the ball and the control method.
+In a 2006 interview with Retro Gamer, Jon Hare said the idea started as a Nemesis inspired shooter and it began with the ball and the control method.
 The ball came first, the Wizard storyline was tagged on at the end.

+He also said, "Wizball was put together in a very organic way, and not really planned in the way modern games are".

 Ports

 The Commodore 64 version is the original by Sensible Software.
 The Atari ST and Amiga versions were ported by Peter Johnson and other versions coded by different teams.
-On the Commodore 64 version, enemy waves spawn in groups, with 4 or 5 on the landscape at a time, at least one of which is always colour spheres; this made the game extremely difficult, but allowed the player to preferentially hunt the spheres if they needed only a small amount of colour to complete their current combination.
+On the Commodore 64 version, enemy waves spawn in groups, with four or five on the landscape at a time, at least one of which is always colour spheres; this made the game extremely difficult, but allowed the player to preferentially hunt the spheres if they needed only a small amount of colour to complete their current combination.
 The Amiga and Atari ST versions spawn only one wave at a time, which makes the game easier, but requires the player to "grind" until a wave of colour spheres is chosen to spawn.